alex040428/Assignment-Week-4/README.md

 -   This evaluation is important because clustering alone does not guarantee the groups correspond to the desired physical classes.
 A good confusion matrix demonstrates that the feature set and the GMM separation capture real surface differences.
 -   In this run, the matrix shows strong diagonal dominance, suggesting that the GMM clusters align well with the ESA-provided classification.

-Below are the name of the Sentinel 2 and Sentinel-3 data folders that are used in this project.
+Below are the name of the Sentinel-2 and Sentinel-3 data folders that are used in this project.

 - Sentinel-2 optical data : S2A_MSIL1C_20190301T235611_N0207_R116_T01WCU_20190302T014622.SAFE
 - Sentinel-3 OLCI data : S3A_SR_2_LAN_SI_20190307T005808_20190307T012503_20230527T225016_1614_042_131______LN3_R_NT_005.SEN3